The Dark Energy Camera All Data Everywhere cosmic shear project V: Constraints on cosmology and astrophysics from 270 million galaxies across 13,000 deg$^2$ of the sky: Dataset, Modeling and inference

 where $\xi_{\pm}$ is a concatenation of the $\xi_+$ and $\xi_-$ measurements; $\xi_{\pm,d}$ and $\xi_{\pm,m}$ are the data vectors measured in the data and predicted from our theoretical model; $\textbf{C}^{-1}$ is the inverse covariance of the measurements; $\textbf{p}$ is a vector of the cosmology parameters and nuisance parameters listed in Table~\ref{tab:params}.
 The Bayesian posterior is proportional to the product of the likelihood $L$ and the prior $P$, or

 where the denominator, $P( \xi_{\pm,d} | M)$, is the ``evidence'' of the data.
 The entire expression is conditioned on a model choice, $M$.
+We note that the evidence is sensitive to choices of the prior, so we only use it as a general guideline for model preference, and not as any precise, quantitative measure.

 Our parameter prior choices are listed in Table~\ref{tab:params}.
 The nuisance parameters for DES Y3 are taken from Table 1 of \citet{Secco2021}.
 We generate a covariance matrix for the data vectors using \textsc{CosmoCov} \citep{Krause:2017:CosmoLike, Fang2020, Fang2020b}, and our approach follows the methods of \citet{Friedrich:2021:CovY3} as employed in DES Y3.
 The final covariance matrix comprises of a simple Gaussian covariance term, as well as a connected four-point term to account for nonlinear structure \citep{Wagner:2015:Response, Barreira:2017:Response, Barreira:2017:ResponseCov}, a super-sample contribution to incorporate correlations between small-scale modes as generated by modes larger than the survey footprint \citep[\eg][]{Barreira:2018:SSC}, and also a correction for the impact of the survey mask on the shape noise term \citep{Troxel:2018:Cov}.
+Following \citetalias{paper4}, we compute the covariance (and perform inference) in an iterative fashion: we first compute the covariance at the best-fit cosmology from \citetalias{paper4}.
+We perform inference on the combination of DECADE NGC, DECADE SGC, and DES Y3 (the ``DECam 13k'' result in Table \ref{tab:constraints}) and recompute recompute the covariance at this new best-fit cosmology.
+All presented results are from inference performed with this updated covariance.

 All parameter inference is performed using the \textsc{CosmoSIS} package \citep{Zuntz2015}.
 One key change in this work, relative to \citetalias{paper4}, is the use of \textsc{Polychord} \citep{Handley:2015:Polychord} as our fiducial sampler.
 While we used the \textsc{Nautilus} sampler \citep{Lange:2023:Nautilus} in \citetalias{paper4}, we find its runtime is significantly longer for our combined analysis of three data vectors with its increased parameter dimensionality.
 The steep scaling of the \textsc{Nautilus} runtime with parameter dimensionality is also discussed in \citet[][see the end of their Section 4.3]{Lange:2023:Nautilus}.
 After initial attempts with \textsc{Nautilus}, we chose to use the \textsc{Polychord} sampler, which we have verified produces the same posteriors as \textsc{Nautilus} \citepalias{paper3, paper4}.
 The hyper-parameters choices for the samplers are listed in Table 2 of \citetalias{paper3}.